luckyjohnb/rfpo-application/README.md

 ## �🔧 Configuration

+### Secrets

+For a complete overview of how secrets are managed locally and in Azure (per-app secret names, storage mounts, rotation, and verification), see SECRETS.md.

 ### Environment Variables Setup

 All configuration is managed via a `.env` file. **Never commit this file to version control!**

 1. **Create .env file from template:**

    ```bash
    cp .env.example .env
    ```